Orofacial Myofunctional Disorders (OMDs)

 Signs and Symptoms:

-- Open mouth posture at rest
+- Open mouth posture (e.g., habitual lips-apart resting posture)

 - Abnormal tongue posture at rest or during active speech (e.g., tongue thrust)